Tamil Nadu seals border with Andhra amid coronavirus outbreak to prevent influx of people

 Asked on the reason behind the construction of walls, Vellore District Collector A Shanmuga Sundaram said it was mainly to check unauthorised entry of people like migrant labourers, who use vehicles including buses to enter Tamil Nadu without any valid permission.

-In view of the nation-wide curbs to help prevent spread of coronavirus, the governments of other States too do not allow people to travel anywhere.
+In view of the nation-wide curbs to help prevent the spread of coronavirus, the governments of other States too do not allow people to travel anywhere.
 Some people, however, get access to vehicles and use them to get into Tamil Nadu taking advantage of crossings tucked away in very remote locations like Synagunda, he told P T I.

 "Since the chances of getting detected at the main border crossing is high, some people tend to use little noticed locations in remote places," he pointed out adding the effort was aimed at preventing unauthorised entry or exit.

-The district collector, to a question said the walls were a temporary arrangement and built without damaging the roads.
-Asked if the move will affect usual movement of vehicles between Andhra Pradesh and Tamil Nadu, he said "the normal traffic is not affected and the main border with Andhra Pradesh (on the Chittoor Road) is open as usual and that check post has all infrastructure to screen people."
+The district collector, to a question, said the walls were a temporary arrangement and built without damaging the roads.
+Asked if the move will affect usual movement of vehicles between Andhra Pradesh and Tamil Nadu, he said, "the normal traffic is not affected and the main border with Andhra Pradesh (on the Chittoor Road) is open as usual and that check post has all infrastructure to screen people."

 The total number of people who have so far tested positive in the Tamil Nadu stood at 1,885.